sponger544/Guide-Cloudflare-NPM-TinyAuth/README.md

 To add this, go into the `Proxy Host` and select the `Gear` Icon on the top right.
 Paste this into the `Custom Nginx Configuration` box.
 The only thing you need to change is the `return 302` to the correct Tinyauth website.

 And we should be good to go!
-All we have to do is create a new service and include the Custom Nginx Configuration and our services will be up and protected by Tinyauth!
+All we have to do is create a new service and include the Custom Nginx Configuration and our services will be up and protected by Tinyauth.
+And ensure that the service port is not blocked by your firewall!